espocrm/documentation/administration/layout-manager.md

 ### Link

-If checked, then the field will be displayed as a link to the detail view of the record.
+If checked, then a field value will be displayed as a link pointing to the detail view of the record.
 Usually, it is used for name fields.

 ### Not Sortable